c-gamble/radiology-mcp-toolkit/README.md

 - Instructions for applying our MCP methodology to other use cases

 ## Usage
+In addition to the instructions below, please refer to the video tutorial [here](https://youtu.be/tccprwxq74Q) for a more detailed explanation of the MCP process.
 #### Setup and Installation
 1. It is strongly encouraged that you have access to a GPU to accelerate your model training and inference time.
 If you have already trained a model or are using our weights, inference is possible on a CPU but it will be markedly slower.
 2. Clone this repository by running the following command: ```git clone https://github.com/c-gamble/radiology-mcp-toolkit.git```